Home / Our Work

 ECC works with community organizations, government, the private sector, and directly with small, minority and women-owned firms to ensure that BIPOC and other underrepresented businesses/contractors benefit from major investments in clean energy.
 In addition to planning and technical assistance to improve public procurement systems, ECC offers training, coaching and support services so that these firms are committed to ECC’s high-road mission to strengthen the environment, economy and equity, especially within low-income communities of color.

 Communities can withstand or rebound from climate disruption when they have access to regional, community-owned networks for critical needs.
 Climate-resilient communities also have economic independence, strong social capital and effective physical infrastructure.
 ECC works with communities to build and fortify climate-resilient economic systems.

-Strong economies are democratic and inclusive of populations impacted by public and private policies and investment decisions.
+Strong economies are democratic and inclusive of all populations that are impacted by public and private investment and policy decisions.
+Sadly, not all local economies function this way.
 ECC develops multi-stakeholder coalitions to advance a high-road agenda that is inclusive, accountable and equitable.
-We also are committed to building a new generation of community change agents and organizers who are prepared to advocate for environmental, climate and economic justice.
+Our programs are committed to building a new generation of community change agents and organizers who are prepared to advocate for environmental, climate and economic justice.